keisukefurumoto/Guidelines-for-CTI-Datasets/README.md

 This website provides the following information:
 1. Requirements for CTI Datasets
+   -When using a dataset from a security report, it should be considered that vendors include different numbers and types of IoC
+   -For a practical evaluation, the bias among the original datasets should be considered when constructing the experimental dataset.
+   -When merging data from the Surface Web and the Dark Web, it should be considered whether the IoCs that can be merged are included in the first place
-2. Conditions under which we provide CTI dataset samples and metadata
+2. Conditions under which we provide CTI dataset samples and metadata -Security Reports, Public Database: IPv4, FQDN, Email, URL, File name, Hash, CVE

 Contact:
 Tomohiro Morikawa